 Acceptability of these hours for transfer credit to another institution is determined by that institution.

 Second Master’s Degree

 Upon completion of a master’s degree, a student may begin a second master’s program in a field of concentration different from the first master’s program.
 A new application and a $40 non-refundable application fee must be submitted.
-Credit hours applied to one degree cannot be applied to the second degree, except the M.F.A. degree.
+Upon approval, 12 Credit hours from a regionally accredited master's program can be applied to a second master's degree.